 Govt. proposes 2014 budget, 30% allotted for welfare

-Numbers have been crunched and the funds have been divided now all that remains to be seen is how the parliament and the Korean people react to the Park administration's first national budget draft.
+Numbers have been crunched and the funds have been divided now all that remains to be seen is how parliament and the people react to the Park Geun-hye administration's first national budget draft.

-More than 98 billion dollars, or nearly 30-percent of the total, has been earmarked for the welfare sector, but Finance Minister Hyun Oh-seok says the budget proposal is centered on revamping the sluggish economy.
+More than 98 billion dollars, or nearly 30-percent of the total, is to be put aside for the welfare and health sector.

-The draft was drawn up under the premise that Asia's fourth largest economy will grow by 3.9 percent next year, which is slightly lower than the government's previous outlook.
+The draft was drawn up under the premise that the economy will grow by 3.9 percent next year, which is slightly lower than the government's previous outlook.

-The draft was endorsed during a Cabinet meeting earlier this Thursday morning, and will be submitted to parliament by next Wednesday.
+The draft was endorsed during a Cabinet meeting presided over by President Park on Thursday, and will be submitted to parliament by next Wednesday.

 Reporter : email@example.com